Fishery Improvement Project

 In May, CeDePesca participated of the meeting of the Scientific Subcommittee where the outcomes of the stock assessment were presented, together with a similar one from the chairperson of the Subcommitee.
 The management proposals coming from the FIP were presented and approved as recommendations to the Management Committee.

-In June, the Permanent Committee for Lobster Management (CPGL) met for the first time in one year and agreed to adopt two very important measures: lobster must be delivered alive to processing plants as of 2017, and domestic trade of lobster during the closure season will be strongly limited.
+In June, the Management Committee for the Lobster Fishery (CGPL) met for the first time in one year and agreed to adopt two very important measures: lobster must be delivered alive to processing plants as of 2017, and domestic trade of lobster during the closure season will be strongly limited.
 The adoption of a TAC was approved but the implementation was posponed to a further meeting.

 July – September 2015